minio/docs/source/administration/batch-framework.rst

 The MinIO Batch Framework allows you to create, manage, monitor, and execute jobs using a YAML-formatted job definition file (a "batch file").
 The batch jobs run directly on the MinIO deployment to take advantage of the server-side processing power without constraints of the local machine where you run the :ref:`MinIO Client <minio-client>`.

-A batch file can define any number of job tasks.
+A batch file defines one job task.
-MinIO does not limit on the number of job tasks that you can define in a batch file.

 Once started, MinIO starts processing the job.
 Time to completion depends on the resources available to the deployment.